NSokolov114/180DaysOfCode/ideas-for-projects.md

 Maybe do it with text-based graphics?..
 Not sure.

 ### Sudoku Solver
 It would be interesting to write a sudoku solver that uses different algorithms and shows on one screen the progress for the same number of iterations (or maybe it should use a different metric, like amount of resources spent).
+It also can be drawn with symbols instead in console-like style.

 ## Contents
 * [Log](log.md)